Edward Coristine

 2/05

-Despite reports to the contrary, multiple DOGE staff are granted access to the Healthcare Integrated General Ledger Accounting System (HIGLAS) after arriving at CMS headquarters
+Despite claims by a CMS spokesperson to the contrary, multiple DOGE staff (Edward Coristine, Marko Elez and Aram Moghaddassi) are granted access to the Healthcare Integrated General Ledger Accounting System (HIGLAS) after arriving at CMS headquarters.
+This system tracks all payments made by Medicare, among other expenditures.

 2/10